 In 2006, Mitsubishi released a facelift version of the seventh generation Colt which is the Colt Ralliart Version-R in Japan.
 The Ralliart was later released in Europe in 2008.
 It is a sporty trim and for the first time, Mitsubishi offered a sporty trim for a 5-door.

 The front features are identical to those of the Mitsubishi Lancer especially the headlamps and the taillights were also redesigned.
 The redesigned Colt’s body has a stiffened body shell and it bears some sports-tuned suspensions and a thicker front stabilizer bar.
-The Ralliart was fitted with a low profile, high-grip 16-inch tires.
+The Ralliart was fitted with low-profile, high-grip 16-inch tires.

 Under the Hood